 The work of the social engagement and urban renewal team responds to God's call to love our neighbour, care for creation and enable flourishing communities.
 We want to see people living together as God intended free from poverty, inequality and injustice.

 The diocese works alongside a wide range of groups and organisations helping to build relationships, promote learning and share resources.
-In particular we work closely with the Church Urban Fund to support Wellsprings Together and Faithful Neighbours.
+In particular we work closely with the Church Urban Fund through a new diocesan joint venture Wellsprings Together.

 Faithful Neighbours is a small seed taking root in the ground; the idea is for all Christians to show friendship to people who follow different faiths.
 We equip churches for confident, welcoming mission and ministry in a multi-faith world.